-Today is OCMC Mission Sunday, recognized and set aside under the Assembly of Canonical Orthodox Bishops of the United States for all Orthodox Churches to focus on this essential practice of the Orthodox faith.
+Today is OCMC Mission Sunday, recognized and set aside under the Assembly of Canonical Orthodox Bishops of the United States for all Orthodox churches to focus on this essential practice of the Orthodox faith.

 Jesus Christ, the Son of God, came into the world for a reason.
 He told how He would save all people and reunite them to God.
-He gave His disciples and all people a commandment to take part in this sacred mission.
+He gave all the people a commandment to take part in this sacred mission.